Leon1278/DigitalTwin-SecurityTesting/README.md

 ### Input/Output-Simulator

+Just start EasyModbusTCPServer Simulator and go to the tab Input Registers on the right upper side of the GUI.
+Then you can manipulate the Register with starting address 1.

 ### ScadaBR HMI

-After starting the VM where ScadaBR is hosted, visit the URl promted in the terminal.
-After that choose inport in the settings and copy paste the json code from the file above.
+After starting the VM where ScadaBR is hosted, visit the URL promted in the terminal.
+After that choose Iiport in the settings and copy paste the json code from the scadabr_hmi.json file above.